code-with-amitk/Code-examples/DS_Questions/Data_Structures/Graphs/Terms.md

   ## Terms
+  - **Cyclic:** If graph has cycle.
+  - **ACcyclic:** No cycles in graph.
+When following the graph from node to node, you will never visit the same node twice.
   - **Directionality**
     - Undirected/1 way: 1 side know other but viceversa not true. `[1] --> [2] --> [3]`
       - Ex: a.
 Fans knows celebrity but other side does not. b.
 On Facebook the graph of friends is undirected.